whaakman/azure-docs.nl-nl/articles/azure-stack/azure-stack-kv-getting-started.md

 Now, your key vault and key or secret is ready for applications to use.
 You must authorize applications to use them.

-## Authorize the application to use the key or secret
+## <a name="authorize-the-application-to-use-the-key-or-secret"></a>Authorize the application to use the key or secret
 To authorize the application to access the key or secret in the vault, use the Set-**AzureRmKeyVaultAccessPolicy** cmdlet.

 For example, if your vault name is *ContosoKeyVault* and the application you want to authorize has a *Client ID* of *8f8c4bbd-485b-45fd-98f7-ec6300b7b4ed*, and you want to authorize the application to decrypt and sign with keys in your vault, run the following: